Primordial black hole

+History

 Depending on the model, primordial black holes could have initial masses ranging from ×10^−8 kg (the so-called Planck relics) to more than thousands of solar masses.
-However, primordial black holes originally having mass lower than ×10^12 kg would not have survived to the present due to Hawking radiation, which causes complete evaporation in a time much shorter than the age of the Universe.
+However, primordial black holes originally having masses lower than ×10^12 kg would not have survived to the present due to Hawking radiation, which causes complete evaporation in a time much shorter than the age of the Universe.
 Primordial black holes are non-baryonic, and as such are plausible dark matter candidates.
 Primordial black holes are also good candidates for being the seeds of the supermassive black holes at the center of massive galaxies, as well as of intermediate-mass black holes.

 Primordial black holes belong to the class of massive compact halo objects (MACHOs).
 They are naturally a good dark matter candidate: they are (nearly) collision-less and stable (if sufficiently massive), they have non-relativistic velocities, and they form very early in the history of the Universe (typically less than one second after the Big Bang).
 Nevertheless, critics maintain that tight limits on their abundance have been set up from various astrophysical and cosmological observations, which would exclude that they contribute significantly to dark matter over most of the plausible mass range.
 However, new research has provided for the possibility again, whereby these black holes would sit in clusters with a 30-solar-mass primordial black hole at the center.